rcogill/auto_mix/README.md

 `python mix.py --playlist_file FILE.YAML --directory DIR`

-Here FILE.YAML is the YAML-formatted mix description file and DIR is the directory containing the playlist file and all input mp3 files to be mixed.
+Here FILE.YAML is the YAML-formatted mix description file and DIR is the directory containing the mix description file and all input mp3 files to be mixed.

 This repository contains a Dockerfile which can be used to build a container image that contains all required dependencies to run `mix.py`.
 Specifically, this container can be built by running  `docker build -t auto_mix .` to build the container image, then `docker run -it auto_mix bash` to run an interactive terminal session in this container.
 If all input files required to build a mix are trasferred to the container, then `mix.py` could be run within the container.